1Myke/Overnote/README.md

 your productivity and keep you organized.
 With Overnote, you can enjoy features like rich text editing, AI-assisted note generation[^1], and powerful search and filtering capabilities.

 [^1]: AI-assisted note generation is powered by Google's Gemini technology.
+Bring your own key.

 ## Features